![]() |

 plt.legend(['loss', 'val_loss'])

-Let's run the model on the test set and check performance.
+Run the model on the test set and check the model's performance:

 Display a confusion matrix

-A confusion matrix is helpful to see how well the model did on each of the commands in the test set.
+Use a confusion matrix to check how well the model did classifying each of the commands in the test set:

 confusion_mtx = tf.math.confusion_matrix(y_true, y_pred)